nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 * :file:`overlay-ppp-without-cmux.overlay` - Devicetree overlay file that configures the UART to be used by PPP.
   This configuration file should be included when building SLM with PPP and without CMUX, in addition to :file:`overlay-ppp.conf`.
   It can be customized to fit your configuration (UART, baud rate, and so on).
+  By default, it sets the baud rate of the PPP UART to 1 000 000.

 * :file:`boards/nrf9160dk_nrf9160_ns.conf` - Configuration file specific for the nRF9160 DK.
   This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9160dk_nrf9160_ns`` build target.